marbatlle/multiAffinity/README.md

     -j Molti_modularity         optional - default value is 1
     -k Molti_Louvain            optional - default value is 0

 ### Output Files

+All output files obtained in this computational study are available in the folder /output.
+Since there is multiple output files, for convenience, we also provide a spreadsheet file including the key results retrieved from the output files.

+**Output Report** can be found at *multiAffinity_report.tsv*

 | metaDEGs | RRA Score | Affinity Corr | Communities |
 |----------|-----------|---------------|-------------|